kjhealy/kieranhealy.hugo/content/blog/babcock-rankings/index.markdown

 Here is a dotplot of the 2014 USNWR National University Ranking, where the dots are color-coded for Babcock Class.
 There are two panels, one on the left for Private Universities, and one on the right for Public Universities.
 USNWR's highest-ranked school at the moment is Princeton, and it is at the top of the dotplot.
 You read down the ranking from there.

-{{% figure src="https://kieranhealy.org/files/misc/babcock-universities.png" alt="Colleges" caption="Babcock's 1911 Rankings of Public and Private Universities, and US News and World Report Rankings for 2014." %}}
+{{% figure src="babcock-universities.png" alt="Colleges" caption="Babcock's 1911 Rankings of Public and Private Universities, and US News and World Report Rankings for 2014." %}}

-You can get a [larger image](https://kieranhealy.org/files/misc/babcock-universities.png) or a  [PDF version of the figure](https://kieranhealy.org/files/misc/babcock-universities.pdf) if you want a closer look at it.
+You can get a [larger image](babcock-universities.png) or a  [PDF version of the figure](babcock-universities.pdf) if you want a closer look at it.

 As you can see, for private universities, especially, the 1911 Babcock Classification  tracks prestige in 2014 very well indeed.
 The top fifteen or so USNWR Universities that were around in 1911 were regarded as Class 1 by Babcock.
 Class 2 Privates and a few Class 1 stragglers make up the next chunk of the list.
 The only serious outliers are the [Stevens Institute of Technology](http://stevens.edu) and the [Catholic University of America](http://cua.edu).